Education | Residency Program | FAQ

 Is there a resident library?

 Along with teaching materials from the AAO and texts from the DOVS library, there are easily accessible online texts/CD.
 Included are: Duane's Ophthalmology, Cornea Text & Color Atlas (Krachmer), Wills Eye Hospital Atlas of Clinical Ophthalmology (Montzka), Ophthalmology (Duker/Yanoff), Retina Review, Retina Atlas (Yannuzzi), Stereoscopic Atlas of Macular Diseases (Gass) Multimedia Oculosurgical Modules (Schertzer), and CD-Atlas of Ophthalmology (Ford).
 The Becker Medical Library (located adjacent to the McMillan building) is very strong in ophthalmology references.
-The library was named after Dr. Bernard Becker, who was ophthalmology chair for 35 years and is still a very active emeritus faculty member.
+The library was named after Dr. Bernard Becker, who was ophthalmology chair for 35 years.

 Do residents participate in residency planning?